-Table 4 showed Pearson correlation analysis and simple linear regression of RCC parameters to standard lengths and between RCC parameters.
-The %WRCC parameter in female is negatively correlated with standard length (p<0.05) and %ARCC correlates with %LRCC (p<0.001).
-These results indicated that the %LRCC parameter can be used as indicator of selection in male to obtain the expected %ARCC target while in female is %WRCC.
-If the confidence interval is reduced to 90% (α=0.1), there is another correlation in the relationship of %LRCC and SL of male (p<0.1) and %ARCC and SL of female (p<0.1).
+The Pearson correlation analysis and simple linear regression between RCC parameters (Table 4) showed that %WRCC in female fish is negatively correlated with standard length (p<0.05) and %ARCC is correlated with %LRCC (p<0.001).
+These results indicated that the %LRCC parameter can be used as a selection indicator in male fish to obtain the expected %ARCC whereas in female fish the %WRCC is used.

-Clusters analysis of RCC variations of cultured neon tetra
+Clusters analysis of RCC variations in neon tetra

-Cluster analysis based on a combination of three RCC parameters (%LRCC, %WRCC, %ARCC) showed that neon tetra from all locations had high similarity (>99.5%) (Figure 2).
-RCC variation of Curug and Pondok Petir has a higher similarity than Bojongsari.
-The low variation (Table 3) which is supported by the high similarity of RCC character of neon tetra between locations (Figure 2) indicates that genetic flow from the three locations is still happening or was disconnected for a short time due to high trade intensity and the need for farmers to obtain brood stock.
-Based on interviews, the neon tetra trade from Pondok Petir with Curug was disconnected since 2014, while the farm from Bojongsari did not sell to Curug since 1994.
-Our observations showed that no all farms trade in Bojongsari Subdistrict have disconnected such as the farm location in this study.
-Many farms are still connected due to near distances (around 2-3 km), and the need of production and trade of neon tetra.
+Cluster analysis based on a combination of three RCC parameters (%LRCC, %WRCC, %ARCC) showed that neon tetra from difference locations shows a high similarity (>99.5%) (Figure 2).
+The RCC variation of fish population from Curug and Pondok Petir shows a higher resemblance to that of Bojongsari.
+The low of RCC variation (Table 3) explains the high similarity of RCC character in neon tetra between locations (Figure 2) and indicates that gene flow in the three populations is still happening due to high trade intensity and the need for farmers to obtain brood stock., The neon tetra trade from Pondok Petir was disconnected with Curug farm since 2014, while Bojongsari farm did not suplay the fishto Curug since 1994.
+However, our observations found that not all farms trade in Bojongsari Subdistrict have disconnected such as this study.
+Many farms are still connected due to near distances (around 2-3 km) and the need for production and trade of neon tetra.
 Bojongsari, Curug, and Pondok Petir are three villages that bordering each other.
 Based on the survey, most of the environmental parameter at each location did not differ from one another (p>0.05), except DO (Table 1).
-To avoid differences in environmental factors, the fish samples were adapted for two weeks at the same location before being documented so that the RCC variation that showed (Table 3) were expected to be sourced from genetic variations not external factors.
-Internally, the low variation can also be caused by the RCC characteristics of neon tetra which tend to be stable from the past until now or the presence of inbreeding.
-Further, it needs to be confirmed by comparing natural and cultural populations.

-Cluster analysis based on relationship inter parameter which affected of RCC variations (%LRCC, %WRCC, %ARCC) on cultured neon tetra showed that standard length (SL) is related to body area which 97% of similarity, RCC length (LRCC) is related to RCC area (ARCC) which 94% of similarity, and RCC width (WRCC) showed the relationship to other parameters which 81% of similarity (Figure 3).
+The fish samples were adapted for two weeks at the same location before taken documented for RCC variation (Table 3) to ensure that the source of variation is not derived from environmental factors but genetic .
+The low variation of RCC is also possible affected by the occurrence of inbreedingof neon tetra so the RCC characteristic tend to be stable from the past until now or the presence .
+Further, it is necessary to evaluate the RCC variation of neon tetra populations in nature compared to that are cultivated The relationship analysis between parameters affected RCC variations (%LRCC, %WRCC, %ARCC) in neon tetra showed that standard length (SL) is closely related to body area which 97% of similarity, while RCC length (LRCC) is related to RCC area (ARCC) which 94% of similarity, and RCC width (WRCC) show close relationship with other parameters at the level of similarity 81% (Figure 3).

 Conclusions

 Red color coverage (RCC) variations of neon tetra are influenced by sex.
-Male ias higher of %LRCC and %ARCC than female.
-Variation of female %WRCC are correlated negatively to standard length.
-Optimal value of male RCC on LXL size and female on M size.
-Based on standard lengths and RCC, neon tetra Pondok Petir more higher similarity to fish from Curug than Bojongsari.
-RCC selection of neon tetra has to be done based on sex grouping, using standard length or %LRCC parameter, on M-size female and LXL-size male.
+Male is higher of %LRCC and %ARCC than female.
+The variation of female %WRCC is negatively correlated to standard length.
+The optimal RCC value in male is at size LXL and female is at size M size.
+The standard lengths and RCC variations of neon tetra population from Pondok Petir and Curug have a higher rresemblance compared to Bojongsari.
+Breeding of neon tetra could be considered through selection of standard length or %LRCC parameter basedon size M- for female and LXL for male.

 Acknowledgments